 Vacuum-gap air-bridges are frequently used to bridge over planar structures and ensure ground plane connectivity over a chip divided by coplanar waveguides\cite{abuwasib_fabrication_2013,chen_fabrication_2014,janzen_aluminum_2022,jin_fabrication_2018}.
 However, they are usually designed with heights of micrometers to not significantly alter the impedance of the transmission line they are spanning.
-To significantly increase the capacitance of the transmission line, the vacuum-gap structure has to be suspended at distances of tens to hundreds of nanometers or less.
+To significantly increase the capacitance of the transmission line, the vacuum-gap structure has to be suspended at distances of hundreds of nanometers or less.
 This however, comes at the cost of more difficult fabrication as the narrower gap is harder to access and increases the risk of collapse.
 Narrow vacuum gaps have been achieved using sacrificial layers of \ch{Si}, \ch{Nb} or \ch{SiN_x} \cite{cicak_vacuum-gap_2009,cicak_low-loss_2010} or \ch{Al} \cite{boussaha_development_2020}.
 For removing \ch{Si}, \ch{Nb} and \ch{SiN_x} \ch{SF6} plasma etching, and for \ch{Al} a bath in a basic solution is used.
 The former method is incompatible with \ch{Nb}, \ch{NbN}, and \ch{NbTiN}, while the latter is incompatible with \ch{Al}, granular aluminum (grAl), and Josephson junctions.

 The fabrication process described in this work uses a thin film of resist as a sacrificial layer that is afterwards removed by organic solvents and subsequent critical-point drying to create a vacuum-gap (VG) microstrip.
 This increases the compatibility to a wide range of different materials within the same design, including the materials mentioned above.
 The nominal gap of the VG microstrip is \SI{80}{\nano\meter}.
 While comparable sizes have been achieved with sacrificial layers made from \ch{Si}\cite{jong_measurement_2025}, our process produces the smallest vacuum gap achieved with a resist as the sacrificial layer.
-We have fabricated aluminum and granular aluminum (grAl) resonators coupled to the same transmission line, assessed their quality factors and also explored their behavior with temperature.
+We have fabricated aluminum and granular aluminum resonators coupled to the same transmission line, assessed their quality factors, and also explored their behavior with temperature.